CarlKho-Minerva/LinearCodeImageCompression_23MNRV-Seoul/README.md

 ## Acknowledgements

-This project was inspired by the linear algebra concepts covered in [Course Name/Source].
-Special thanks to [Professor's Name] for guidance and insightful discussions.
+This project was inspired by the linear algebra concepts covered in CS113.
+Special thanks to Prof. John Levitt for guidance and insightful discussions.
 Additionally, AI tools like Whisper API and GPT-3 were utilized for enhancing the clarity and presentation of the work.